ArmedGuy/openwatcherhub/README.md

  - no mosaicking, just order by cloud coverage and pray

 evalscript is implemented by transpiling JavaScript to Python (partially) and executing it through python exec

+### evalscript with numpy
+To use numpy in evalscript, the directive `//VECTORIZE` must be present at the top of the file after version.
+After that, each band exposed in a sample will represent ALL pixels for that band, and vectorized math can be used to quickly process the bands.
+Additionally, a new module is exposed called Vec, which contains all the functions supported by numpy for vectorized computations.

 ### Running this locally
 docker compose is the easiest way for now.
 Make sure to change (and NOT commit) the s3 access key and secret.